 About the hyperloop

 The hyperloop is a safe, fast and energy-efficient transport system for transporting large numbers of people and goods between cities, countries and across a continent.
-Autonomous vehicles move by means of a magnetic floating system through a low-pressure tube network.
-The tube creates the ideal conditions for safe and sustainable high-speed travel.
+Autonomous vehicles move by means of a magnetic-floating system through a low-pressure tube network.
+The tube creates ideal conditions for safe and sustainable high-speed travel.

 TransPod’s goal is to disrupt and redefine commercial transportation between major cities in developed and emerging markets.
 The startup was founded in 2015 to build the world’s leading hyperloop system to connect people, cities, and businesses with high-speed transportation that is affordable and environmentally sustainable.
 TransPod is headquartered in Toronto, Canada.

 A world in which distance does not matter.
 That is Hardt’s mission.
 To make that possible, Hardt is developing smart, convenient, and sustainable transportation with the hyperloop, which enjoys the support of the Lower House of the Dutch parliament, Tata Steel, Royal IHC, the Dutch Railways, Royal BAM and UNIIQ.